 Are You Ready to Go Adventure Traveling with Parkinson's?

 You know the routine.
 Plan a fabulous trip.
 Get to your destination.
 Overdo it on the first day.
-Spend the next 2 days in bed.
+Spend the next two days in bed.
 Repeat.

-Many of us continue to do this with each trip we take.
+Many of us continue to do this on each trip we take.
 But it doesn’t have to be this way.
 We know that traveling with Parkinson’s is never a walk in the park.
-When we travel, our daily routine is disrupted, which in turn, can cause an increase in our symptoms.
+When we travel, our daily routine is disrupted, which, in turn, can cause an increase in our symptoms.
 Our exercise routines may not happen, which can cause even more problems.

 And then there are the medications that we take.
-Our schedules are a mess, especially if changing more than 2 time zones.
+Our schedules are a mess, especially if crossing more than two time zones.
 As Mr. Twitchy says, "there are a lot of moving parts involved."

 Preparing for a trip

-It is really easy to over-exert yourself when you think that you can do it all.
-I know - I paid for it a couple of days.
+It is really easy to overexert yourself when you think that you can do it all.
+I know—I paid for it for a couple of days.
 This article includes a few recommendations to help prepare for a trip.

-Don’t start your trip by overdoing things on day 1 and spending the next 3 days in bed.
-One thing you can do is to make sure you are in good physical condition before you leave.
+Don’t start your trip by overdoing things on day one and spending the next three days in bed.
+One thing you can do is ensure you are in good physical condition before you leave.

 You may want to increase your exercise levels before you go so that you are up to participating in any activities that you want to do.
 Of course, you should always talk to your doctor before starting anything new.

 Only you know your limits.
 Don't let others talk you into doing things that you know you cannot do.
-I often push myself too much and then suffer for it afterwards.
+I often push myself too much and then suffer for it afterward.

 I did skip the polar plunge into the ocean on our recent cruise to Antarctica, but Mr. Twitchy got talked into doing it along with about 40 other brave, but crazy people.